 Who we are is intimately wrapped up with who the Church is and is becoming in our increasingly postmodern, post-Christian world.

 There is a story in the Hebrew Scriptures about a lost book, a very important lost book, actually.
 This very important lost book was the foundation to Israel’s life with God.

 And it lay missing.
 Forgotten.
 Forsaken.
 For two generations.
-Like some old photo album stuffed away in Grandma’s must old attic.
+Like some old photo album stuffed away in Grandma’s musty old attic.

 While this very important lost book lay missing, several kings ascended the throne who introduced pagan worship practices into the life of Israel.
 The people forsook their one true love—YHWH, the God of Israel—for fake god’s and fake stories.

 Israel lost the plot to her story as much as she lost a very important book!

 It wasn’t until the reign of a child king that Israel found what she had lost.
 During the reign of King Josiah Israel recovered the plot to her story.
 Literally.